danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

             # 0. This means that there is no compression at all.
             #
             # 1. This means, that the keys "_dh" and "_ds" are set
-            # to None, because othervise the loading would be dependent
+            # to None, because otherwise the loading would be dependent
             # on the sisl version
             #
             # 2. This contains compression 1, but sets the keys "Gii", "Gij",